bdon/tpe_buildings/README.md

 workflow
 ---
-KML/KMZ is converted to a postgis table of all buildings
+KML/KMZ Collada models are converted to a postgis table of all building footprints, with a height value based on the highest vertex

-buildings are then divided into a 0.002x0.002 degree grid (roughly 3300)

-example X040_Y050.geojson

-a geojson file and OSM changeset is then generated for each grid
+Create a raster tileset using Mapnik labeled by height value

+Use tileset as background in iD editor